 You can find out where to get that information (and other stuff you should know before flying) right here.

 The tags are really just a backup though.
 The airline uses the huge sticker that they print out and tape onto your bag when you're checking your bags in.
 They'll give you a receipt.
 DON'T LOSE THE RECEIPT.
 If your bag does get lost, chances are they're not going to find your bag, look at the free bag tag you filled out, and go out of their way to try to read your handwriting and call you.
 Nope.
 If your bag gets lost, you're going to let them know and they're going to ask for the receipt they gave you as a means to track it down.

 Be Careful When It Comes To Pockets

-I usually put things I don’t really care about in that part of the my suitcase.
-Stuff like thank you notes, extra pens or a spare notebook.
-If someone wants to take it, I can easily buy more when I land.
+I usually put things I don’t really care about in that part of the my suitcase (stuff like thank you notes, extra pens or a spare notebook).
+If someone really wants to take it, I can easily buy more when I land.

-When I was an ILP volunteer living in China, someone in my group tied a loofa onto each of their suitcases…we always knew where Jared’s luggage was.
+When I was an ILP volunteer living in China for a semester, someone in my group tied a loofa onto each of their suitcases…we always knew where Jared’s luggage was.
 Also, along with making your bags easy to identify, make sure you remove all other flight stickers from previous trips.
 You wouldn’t want your bags sent to where you traveled to last!